Cameron Atlas

 Most leadership keynotes ask an audience to absorb an argument.
 A small number ask them to feel it.
 Cameron Atlas works in the second category.
 His keynotes are built around original music played live on a grand piano, with the argument about resilience, focus and decision-making woven into the performance rather than delivered alongside it.

 The substantive content is straightforward.
-After 15 years coaching CEOs, founders and senior teams under his Unlock Your Edge framework, he addresses what senior leaders actually need when they are running organisations through continuous change: composure, clarity, and the ability to make decisions when the conditions keep moving.
+After more than 15 years running The Edge of Possible Leadership Program with CEOs, founders and senior teams, he addresses what senior leaders actually need when they are running organisations through continuous change: composure, clarity, and the ability to make decisions when the conditions keep moving.
 The music is the carrier, not the point.

 His clearest public proof point is the TEDxRoma talk “What Future Are We Creating?”, now featured on TED.com, which assembled 80 musicians from 40 countries into a single collaborative performance.
 He has since taken the format to keynote stages internationally, and his songs have been heard across 195 countries.
-He hosts The Edge of Possible podcast and works with a roster of high-performing operators between speaking engagements.
+He hosts The Edge of Possible, which Apple Podcasts has ranked among the top 100 in self-improvement, and works with a roster of high-performing operators between speaking engagements.

 The category he belongs to is small.
 Most keynote speakers who use music use it as ornament.
 The format here is the product, and it earns its place because the audiences he serves, leadership teams that have heard every conventional resilience talk, tend to remember the room differently afterwards.